nadavmatalon/TearDrop_Fan_Controller/README.md

 	A speadsheet with all information about the parts used for building the Fan Controller.

-	__The file in this sub-folder is also in foramts that's incompatible with Github's hosting server__.
+	__The file in this sub-folder is also in a foramt that's incompatible with Github's hosting server__.

-    However, the file can be downloaded and run as usual with any spreadsheet editing software.
+    However, it can be downloaded and run as usual with any spreadsheet editing software.

 ##  License